krakenjs/nemo/README.md

 A summary for all parallel instances can be found at `summary.json`

 ### Screenshots

-`nemo` will take a screenshot automatically after each test execution (pass or fail).
-The screenshots will be named based on the respective test name.
-E.g. `my awesome test.after.png`.

 You can use `nemo.runner.snap()` at any point in a test, to grab a screenshot.
 These screenshots will be named based on the respective test name, and number of screenshots taken using `nemo.runner.snap()`.
 E.g.